Unknown Hands - User Guide

 - See which scribal units it contains

-- Trace to production units
+- Trace to production units and monasteries

-- Find other MSS from same monastery
+- Find other manuscripts from same scriptorium

 Identifying Hubs: